Garage floor coating for better looks and extreme durability

 - Who applies the coating – Do you do it yourself or do you get it done professionally?

-Most garage floor coating services can give you a quote for their standard product lines based on a square metre rate, but if further surface preparation is needed, the actual price will be higher.
+Most garage floor coatings services can give you a quote for their standard product lines based on a square metre rate, but if further surface preparation is needed (such as concrete resurfacing), the actual price will be higher.
 As a general rule, though, garage floor coating costs anywhere from around $30 to $35 per square metre for two coats over a prepared concrete surface and from $80 to $100 per square metre for a decorative finish after diamond grinding the concrete.
 A decorative floor coating for a single car garage can cost $80 per square metre whereas the same coating for a double car garage may cost merely $50 per square metre.

 Requesting garage floor coating quotes